GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 In addition to containing application definitions, Ramble also provides experiment modifiers.
-Experiment modifiers encapsulate several aspects of a standard modification to an experiment, and can be applied to experiments to modify their behavior.
+Experiment modifiers encapsulate several aspects of a standard modification to an experiment, such as prepending a binary with a tool or profiler, and can be applied to experiments to modify their behavior.

 Available experiment modifiers can be seen using ``ramble mods list``, and more information about a particular modifier can be see with